openfaas/openfaas.github.io/_posts/2021-08-02-openfaas-kafka-aiven.md

 One of the benefits of a serverless approach is being able to focus on writing small chunks of code that can execute and scale independently.
 The Kafka Connector subscribes to a set list of topics, and then monitors functions for the `topic` annotation and uses it to dispatch messages to functions.

-I first learned of [Aiven](https://aiven.io) from [RateHub](https://ratehub.ca), an OpenFaaS PRO customer and [GitHub sponsor](https://github.com/sponsors/openfaas).
+I first learned of [Aiven](https://aiven.io) from [RateHub](https://ratehub.ca), an OpenFaaS Pro customer and [GitHub sponsor](https://github.com/sponsors/openfaas).
 They provide a set of managed services including Apache Kafka.
 RateHub's CTO Chris Richards told me that his team prefer managed services so that they can focus on their customers' needs instead of running infrastructure.

 ![Provision managed services](/images/2021-08-kafka-aiven/provision.png)